This includes the world around us from where we get our oxygen, so will also involve the atmosphere.

 Note the small 'a' here.

 Having read the guidelines I made these infographics.
 They are FREE.
-Just click on the button below.
+Just let me know your email address and they will be sent to you.